Geneva Cubs: History

 The Geneva Cubs were a member of the New York–Penn League.
 However the team can be traced back to 1947 as the Geneva Red Birds, a member of the Border League.
 The team's name changed a year later to the Geneva Robins and was affiliated with Brooklyn Dodgers in 1949.
 Geneva disbanded their team on June 26, 1951, and the rest of the league folded a few weeks later.

 Geneva next played in 1958, rejoining as a member of the New York–Penn League and playing as the Geneva Redlegs, as affiliate the Cincinnati Redlegs.
 The affiliation lasted until 1963, when the team was renamed the Geneva Senators and became affiliated with the Washington Senators.
 In 1969 the team briefly became the Geneva Pirates and were affiliated with the Pittsburgh Pirates.
 The team once again took up the Senators name in 1970.
 In 1973 the team became an affiliate of the Minnesota Twins and were renamed the Geneva Twins.
 After a four-year hiatus the team took the Cubs name and began their affiliation with the Chicago Cubs from 1977 to 1993, after which time they moved to Williamsport, Pennsylvania.
-The franchise still exists today, as the Williamsport Crosscutters.
+The franchise still exists today as the Williamsport Crosscutters.

 The ballpark

 Beginning in 1958, Geneva teams played at McDonough Park.
-The ballpark is still in use as home to the Geneva RedWings, a collegiate summer baseball franchise.
+The ballpark is still in use as home to the Geneva RedWings, a collegiate summer baseball franchise and to the Hobart Statesmen baseball team.
 The address is 180 Lyceum Street, Geneva, New York, 14456.